pius-code/weboredjs/README.md

-# 🎮 WebOred.js - AI-Powered WhatsApp Game Bot
+# 🎮 WeBored - AI-Powered WhatsApp Game Bot

-> A fun, extensible WhatsApp bot that plays games with you using AI intelligence!
+> A fun, extensible WhatsApp bot that plays games and call tools(acting as an agent) with you using AI intelligence!
 Built with TypeScript, Groq AI, and WhatsApp Web.js

 ---

+APIS used : google sheet api for text storage(database), groq for AI intelligence, cloudinary for image storage

+**I built it to have fun with me and my friends. solves the "we have nothung to talk about " problem, "truth or dare, but none one has a questions or an interesting dare to ask", "ask questions and ill answer but no one wants to ask the questions", "nothing interesting to talk about" etc**

 ## 🌟 Features